Joseph Duveen, 1st Baron Duveen: Legacy

 The oldest Western panel portrait of a woman, now in the National Gallery of Art, Washington.
 Photographs prove Duveen significantly altered the hair and headdress to make it look like a Pisanello of the 1440s.
 It is now catalogued as by an unknown "Franco-Flemish Master" of about 1410.

 Duveen greatly increased the trade in bringing great works of art from Europe to America.
 He eventually became "the art dealer", through shrewd planning and his insight into human behaviour.
 If a great painting came onto the market, he always outbid the opposition and eventually acquired the finest collections.
 He went to great lengths to purchase great works of art and his network went well beyond American millionaires, English royalty, and art critics.
 He also relied heavily on valets, maids and butlers of his own household and those of his clients.
 Because he was capable of making potentially generous payments to top-flight servants, he was often rewarded with information to which other art dealers never had access.

-One incident from Behrman's biography, Duveen, illustrates this.
+One incident from S. N. Behrman's biography, Duveen, illustrates this.
 When Duveen was still a young man in his father's employment, a well-to-do couple came into the store to buy tapestries.
 As the lady was choosing and picking up pieces generously, Duveen's father discreetly asked him to find out who these people were.
 Duveen went outside to the horseman and was told that the couple were Mr and Mrs. Guinness.
 Duveen wrote their names and slipped it on a piece of paper to his father, when the lady was almost finished she innocently asked "We are buying so many tapestries, you must be wondering why?"
 Duveen's father immediately beamed and said "Of course not, Lady Guinness, you have so many beautiful homes, you will need more than one tapestry to decorate them!"
 The Guinnesses were subsequently ennobled in the 1890s; Duveen had successfully flattered Mrs Guinness by addressing her as "Lady Guinness".